isaacs/node-glob/README.md

 with a matching basename.
 For example, `*.js` would match `test/simple/basic.js`.

-### Negation

-The intent for negation would be for a pattern starting with `!` to match everything that *doesn't* match the supplied pattern.
-However, the implementation is weird, and for the time being, this should be avoided.
-The behavior is deprecated in version 5, and will be removed entirely in version 6.

 ### Empty Sets

 If no matching files are found, then an empty array is returned.
 This